 At Frays Dental Centre we take the health and safety of our patients and staff seriously.
-We have two clinical leads, Dr. Hitesh Aggarwal and Dr. Charisma Patel, dedicated in maintaining high standards of cleanliness within the practice.
+We have two clinical leads, Dr. Hitesh Aggarwal, dedicated to maintaining high standards of cleanliness within the practice.

 Each autoclave cycle is checked after every use and a record of the sterilisation cycle is reproducible.